 Q: Can students leave the seminar early or arrive late if they have a conflict such as a sports meet, prom, graduation, or need to study for a test?

-A: No. To participate in HOBY, students must be on campus Friday morning by 9:00am, and stay until the closing ceremonies on Sunday afternoon at 1:00pm.
+A: No. To participate in HOBY, students must be able to attend virtually beginning Saturday morning through the closing ceremonies on Sunday.
+There will be scheduled breaks for meals as well as between the two days.
 We understand there are other activities and programs at the same time as HOBY and difficult choices might have to be made but our policy will not allow us to have students attend on an adjusted schedule.
 We are not able to make any exceptions to this rule so if the chosen student cannot commit to attend the full HOBY program, school counselors must select an alternate student to go in his or her place.

 Q: Can parents sit in on the conference?